 Step 2: Pressure Testing

-Plumbers can determine if and where a leak is present by shutting off the water supply and monitoring the system’s pressure levels.
-A sudden drop in pressure signals an underground issue.
+Plumbers can determine if and where a leak is present by isolating the system.
+By shutting off the water supply and monitoring the system’s pressure levels, we can see if the pipes are holding pressure.
+A sudden or steady drop signals that water is escaping somewhere underground.

 Step 3: Thermal Imaging Cameras

-Infrared cameras detect temperature variations in the ground, revealing where water may be leaking.
-Thermal imaging cameras are useful for hot water line leaks.
+For leaks that are difficult to spot with the naked eye, technology is our best friend.
+Infrared cameras detect slight temperature variations in the ground, revealing where water may be pooling.
+Thermal imaging is particularly useful for hot water line leaks, as the heat signature shows up clearly against the cooler surrounding soil.

 Step 4: Video Pipe Inspection